mnlipp/jdrupes-httpcodec/overview.md

 send such buffers, as this would tie this library with stream mechanisms beyond the passing of `Buffer`s.
-It is therefore not possible to provide autonomous engine functionality such as automatically sending a preliminary response (see described above).
+It is therefore not possible to provide autonomous engine functionality such as automatically sending a preliminary response (as described above).

 Nevertheless, the package includes a
 {@link org.jdrupes.httpcodec.ClientEngine} and a {@link org.jdrupes.httpcodec.ServerEngine}.
 Both simply group together a decoder and an encoder as required for client-side or server-side operation.
-To support the implementation of a server, the {@link org.jdrupes.httpcodec.ServerEngine}
-automatically adapts the engine to any protocol change, i.e. it replaces the engine's codecs if the encoder result includes new ones.
+As support function, they adapt themselves to any protocol change, i.e. they replace the engine's codecs if the encoder result includes new ones.

 Integration
 -----------